poradrian/Pas/README.md

 ## About

 This is my first project in React, a simple task tracker.
-The build tool for setting up the development environment was [ViteJS](https://vitejs.dev/).

 ## Features